 1. Your best bet is to contact your local Maison du Quartier to see their offer (but hurry up, the places fill up quickly).
 Other options include:

 2. Up to the end of 2P, L’Eco Creche en Foret welcomes children on Wednesdays.
 They are in Dardagny, but offer meeting kids in Cornavin for your convenince.
 Here’s the link.

 3. The Eco Creche in Plan-les-Ouates also offers Wednesdays in nature, for children up to 8 years of age.
 You can find out more here.

 4. There is also Spell Languages and tehir amazing 4h creative language courses.
 They include outings, adventures, arts&crafts, and lots of playtime – all designed in a way that kids don’t even realize they’re learning a new language.Find out more here or contact Spell directly.

 5. I have recently found on the web a place in Carouge that offers full Wednesday option: Les Atelier d’Alice.

 SCHOOL VS COVID-19

 The Covid-19 measurements for the schools have been announced and are accessible here (in French).
 The main points for primary schools in Geneva are:

-1. No masks for children and they are nit asked to keep distance between each other.
+1. No masks for children and they are not asked to keep distance between each other.
 However, you may want to see how you can find the best kids face mask in case circumstances were to change in the near future.